Working Capital Reduction: Liquid Consumer Products

 - By comparing the six planning rules to the current S&OP processes, it was discovered jobs over 40 % of the production schedule time was for product with no immediate stock requirement.

-- Investigating further into how these orders had been generated, the team discovered that when a particular packaging configuration was required, the MRP system would call up a minimum bulk liquid production of 1,000L even if the stock requirement was only for 10% of this total quantity.
+- Investigating further into how these orders had been generated, the team discovered that when a particular packaging configuration was required, the MRP system would call up a minimum production quantity greater than 10x the stock requirement.

 Implementing Lasting Solutions

 - The complexity of the system meant that it was not clear to the planners what the demands they loaded into the system were generating in production, and not clear to production what the customer demands were that had generated their works orders.